 Who knew we’d spend so much time in 2020 on our couches, binging and re-binging our favorite tv shows.
 There are more ways to watch than ever, with the recent addition of HBO Max and the launch of the Quibi app.
 There’s always Netflix, Hulu, and Amazon Prime, struggling to keep up with our voracious appetites for new content.
 The first half of 2020 saw plenty of first seasons drop, some of which made us not mind quarantine so much.
-Here are some of our favorite new TV shows released in 2020.
+If you’re looking for new shows to watch, we have compiled a list of 10 new TV shows released in 2020.

 Based on the novel by Stephen King, this eerie supernatural crime drama isn’t for binging.
 Instead, dole out this mini-series over a few days, or weeks if you have that kind of self-control.
 The 10 episodes follow the small-town investigation of a brutal murder and mutilation of a child.
 As contradictory evidence emerges and baffles the town detective, savant investigator Holly Gibney, portrayed by the enthralling Cynthia Erivo, joins the search for answers.

-Kerry Washington joins with Reese Witherspoon in this mini-series based on a novel of the same name.
+Kerry Washington joins with Reese Witherspoon in this new TV show based on a novel of the same name.
 It lets both women shine in the kinds of roles they do best.
 All eight episodes are out now, and it’s totally binge-worthy.

 The incomparable Rashida Jones stars alongside Kenya Barris.
 The mockumentary follows a fictionalized version of Barris and his family.
 Barris created the ABC show Black-ish, along with America’s Next Top Model, and wrote for The Game and Soul Food.
 The show explores what it is to be a new money black family in Hollywood.
 It’s sharp and doesn’t hold back with social commentary.

 New episodes drop every Sunday with a serialized version of the film from 2013.
 Jennifer Connoly is the main villain starring opposite Daveed Diggs of Hamilton as the hero and rebellion leader.
-It’s not reinventing the original plot, but if you’re flipping channels on Sunday nights, it’s worth your attention.
+While it’s not reinventing the original plot, this new TV show is worth your attention.

 Expected by summer’s end, Sam Wilson and Bucky Barnes team-up following the End Game conclusion, with Sam taking over the Captain America mantle.
 There will be six episodes, and it launches what’s called Phase 4 of the Marvel Comic Universe.
 This phase will include films, but also more TV series like Loki, WandaVision, and Hawkeye.